MarvinLer/pypownet/doc/source/basic_usage.rst

     sudo docker run -it --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" marvinler/pypownet sh

-..
-WARNING:: Currently, the sources of pypownet are mandatory to run the command line argument (if using the Docker image, they are already within the image).

 In any case, pypownet comes with a command-line interface that allows to run simulations with a specific agent and control parameters.
 The basic usage will run a do-nothing policy with the default parameters::